BlueQuartzSoftware/simplnx/src/Plugins/ComplexCore/docs/AvizoUniformCoordinateWriterFilter.md

 Please see the description file distributed with this **Plugin**

-## DREAM3DNX Help
+## DREAM3D-NX Help

-Check out our GitHub community page at [DREAM3DNX-Issues](https://github.com/BlueQuartzSoftware/DREAM3DNX-Issues) to report bugs, ask the community for help, discuss features, or get help from the developers.
+If you need help, need to file a bug report or want to request a new feature, please head over to the [DREAM3DNX-Issues](https://github.com/BlueQuartzSoftware/DREAM3DNX-Issues) GItHub site where the community of DREAM3D-NX users can help answer your questions.